danczw/Discord-Bot_Hase/README.md

 # Basic Discord Bot - BDB

 This bot is designed to provide a variety of useful features for users in a Discord server, and is built using the Python programming language.
-The BDB offers a range of capabilities, including basic user commands, fun user commands, a new user private message (PM) greeting, an owner notification when a new user joins the server, and the ability to talk to the bot just like a real human, thanks to the power of the GPT-3 text generation tool.
+The BDB offers a range of capabilities, including basic user commands, fun user commands, a new user private message (PM) greeting, an owner notification when a new user joins the server, and the ability to talk to the bot just like a real human, thanks to the power of the GPT text generation tool.

 <br>